Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ###  Timing:
 Optimizing syntehsis for performance, the design was able to acheive an **Fmax** of **73.757MHz** corrosponding to a minimum clock period of 13.558ns.
 This reflects a **0.368%** increase in clock speed compared to the previous pipelined processor fmax of **73.486MHz**.
 This increase is likely due to optimizations made by the synthesizer that weren't found previously.

 The logic delay of was again 2.527ns, having no change compared to the last implementation of the processor.
-This supports the idea that the improvement in clock speed was primarily due to optimizations made by the synthesizer.
+This supports the idea that the improvement in clock speed was primarily due to optimizations in routing made by the synthesizer.

 ### Power:
 The total on chip power was measured at **0.1W**, a  **43%** decrease compared to the previous pipelined processor.
 Of this 0.1W, **10%** is related to the dynamic power, with the other **90%** being related to static power.